Interactive Question Answering Systems: Literature Review: Question Answering Approaches

 Depending on the allowed interaction modalities, an IQAS can be further distinguished into \textit{uni-modal} (i.e., only a single interaction modality is allowed) or \textit{multi-modal} (i.e., more interaction modalities are supported) QAS.
-See the work by Deldjoo et al. \cite{deldjoo2021towards} for more information about the multi-modality in information seeking systems.
+The work\updated{~\cite{sundar2022multimodal} provides a good frame of reference to the subject of multi-modality in this context.}